Welcome to St. Luke’s! This page should give you the information you need to feel comfortable joining us for the first time.

 Sunday, 11:00 AM – Praise & Worship

 Communion is on the 1st and 3rd weekend of the month.
+Click here for more information about our understanding and practice of communion.

 The church parking lot is located east of the sanctuary and office building.